3.1 Strategic Leadership Navigation at SCP Level

 Key Takeaways

-- Strategic navigation starts by clarifying the business problem before recommending an HR program or policy response.
+- Strategic navigation begins by diagnosing the business problem and decision rights before recommending a program, policy, or training response.

-Use this leadership navigation filter when comparing answer choices:
+Use this filter when comparing situational-judgment answer choices:

-- Clarify the business outcome the organization needs.
+- Clarify the business outcome the organization actually needs.

 - Identify stakeholders with decision rights, influence, or material risk exposure.